 Your filing status might also change.
 If you are a single parent, see if you qualify to file as Head of Household.
 It could mean more tax benefits than if you are filing as single.

 Congrats!
-If you recently got married, it is an exciting time in your life.
-However, it can affect your taxes in some significant ways.
+If you recently got married, it is an exciting time in your life, and it can affect your taxes in some significant ways.
 For example, you must choose to file either Married Filing Jointly or Married Filing Separately.

 If you recently changed your name due to marriage, you must change your name on all legal documentation starting with your Social Security card.
 Don’t forget to update your name with your bank, job, insurance, and Driver’s License.
 This can affect your taxes, so make sure you update your name prior to filing.
 It can be a lengthy process, so get started ASAP.

-Read 5 Tax To-Do’s for Newlyweds to help you prepare to file for the first time together.
+Read Tax Tips: 5 Things Newlyweds Should Do to help you prepare to file for the first time together.

 Divorcing or separating

 A lot of things change as a result of divorce, including your tax situation.
-You might have a change of address, change of name or change of withholding.
+You might need to change your address, your name or your withholdings.
 Additionally, you’ll need to know how to treat alimony, child support, property settlements and more on your tax return.

 Getting a new job